desperadosec/madoka/README.md

 * Verify which of these files still crash

 Methods to profile against each other:
+Honggfuzz:
+    - Base honggfuzz works great
+    - cargo install honggfuzz may be useful for calling magika rust

 Atheris:
     - Build clang for Atheris
     - Python harness to instantiate Magik model